synapticloop/panl/README.md

    through the search journey.

 1. **UNLESS facets** - Continue to show a facet unless another specified facet is selected.
-This can be thought of as the inverse of a hierarchical facet.
+This can be thought of as the inverse of a hierarchical facet  and is useful when a facet no longer becomes relevant as the user goes through the search journey.

 1. **SORTED facets** - Each individual facet can be sorted by either the facet count (which is the default), or the facet value (e.g. alphabetic/numeric)